-&lt;sup>14 United Nations, Treaty Series, vols.
+16 United Nations, Treaty Series, vols.
 2225, 2237, 2241 and 2326, No. 39574.

-&lt;sup>15 See Intergovernmental Oceanographic Commission, document IOC/INF-1203.
+17 See Intergovernmental Oceanographic Commission, document IOC/INF-1203.

-21. Notes with appreciation the successful conduct by the Division, in cooperation with States and relevant international organizations and institutions, of further subregional training courses in Trinidad and Tobago from 14 to 18 January 2008 and in Namibia from 15 September to 3 October 2008, the purpose of which was to train technical staff of coastal developing States in the delineation of the outer limits of the continental shelf beyond 200 nautical miles and in the preparation of submissions to the Commission, and requests the Secretary-General, in cooperation with States and relevant international organizations and institutions, to continue to support training activities to assist developing States in the preparation of their submissions to the Commission;

-22. Also notes with appreciation the development by the Division of a training manual on developing and implementing ecosystem approaches to the management of ocean-related activities and the successful delivery, in cooperation with the United Nations Environment Programme under the TRAIN-SEA-COAST Programme, of the first regional training workshop on "Ecosystem approaches to coastal and ocean management: focus on ecosystem-based management in Eastern Africa", in Mombasa, Kenya, from 27 October to 1 November 2008;
+18 CLCS/40/Rev.1.

+19 CLCS/11 and Corr.1 and Add.1 and Add.1/Corr.1.
-23. Further notes with appreciation the regional workshop of the Tribunal, held in Buenos Aires from 26 to 28 May 2008, on the role of the Tribunal in the settlement of disputes relating to the law of the sea;

-24. Invites Member States and others in a position to do so to support the capacity-building activities of the Division, including, in particular, the training activities to assist developing States in the preparation of their submissions to the Commission, and invites Member States and others in a position to do so to contribute to the trust fund established by the Secretary-General for the Office of Legal Affairs of the Secretariat to support the promotion of international law;

-25. Recognizes the importance of the Hamilton Shirley Amerasinghe Memorial Fellowship on the Law of the Sea, expresses its serious concern regarding the lack of resources, which is preventing the implementation of the twenty-second and future awards, advises the Secretary-General to continue to finance the Fellowship from resources made available through an appropriate Office of Legal Affairs trust fund, and urges Member States and others in a position to do so to contribute to the further development of the Fellowship;

-26. Takes note with satisfaction of the ongoing implementation of the United Nations and the Nippon Foundation Fellowship Programme, focusing on human resources development for developing coastal States parties and non-parties to the Convention in the field of ocean affairs and the law of the sea or related disciplines;
+- 23. Notes with appreciation the regional workshop of the Tribunal, held in Cape Town, South Africa, from 7 to 9 October 2009, on the role of the Tribunal in the settlement of disputes relating to the law of the sea; - 24.
+Invites Member States and others in a position to do so to support the capacity-building activities of the Division, including, in particular, the training and other activities to assist developing States in the preparation of their submissions to the Commission, and invites Member States and others in a position to do so to contribute to the trust fund established by the Secretary-General for the Office of Legal Affairs to support the promotion of international law; - 25.
+Recognizes the important contribution of the Hamilton Shirley Amerasinghe Memorial Fellowship on the Law of the Sea to the capacity-building of developing countries and the promotion of the law of the sea, reiterates its serious concern regarding the continued lack of resources, which has prevented the implementation of the twenty-second and subsequent awards, advises the Secretary-General to continue to finance the Fellowship from resources made available through an appropriate Office of Legal Affairs trust fund, reiterates its urgent appeal to Member States and others in a position to do so to contribute generously to the further development of the Fellowship to ensure that it is awarded every year, and requests the Secretary-General to include the Fellowship on the list of trust funds for the United Nations Pledging Conference for Development Activities; - 26.
+Recognizes the contribution that the United Nations-Nippon Foundation of Japan Fellowship Programme, which has awarded 50 fellowships to individuals from 44 Member States since 2005 and in April 2009 launched a fellowship alumni programme with an inaugural meeting of the Asia-Pacific alumni at the Foundation's headquarters in Tokyo, has made to human resources development for developing coastal States Parties and non-Parties to the Convention in the field of ocean affairs and the law of the sea or related disciplines;

-Meeting of States Parties

-27. Welcomes the report of the eighteenth Meeting of States Parties to the Convention; $^{5}$
+III Meeting of States Parties

-28. Requests the Secretary-General to convene the nineteenth Meeting of States Parties in New York, from 22 to 26 June 2009, and to provide the services required;
+- 27. Welcomes the report of the nineteenth Meeting of States Parties to the Convention;4 - 28.
+Requests the Secretary-General to convene the twentieth Meeting of States Parties to the Convention, in New York from 14 to 18 June 2010, and to provide the services required;

-Peaceful settlement of disputes
+IV Peaceful settlement of disputes

-29. Notes with satisfaction the continued and significant contribution of the Tribunal to the settlement of disputes by peaceful means in accordance with Part XV of the Convention, and underlines the important role and authority of the Tribunal concerning the interpretation or application of the Convention and the Part XI Agreement;

-30. Equally pays tribute to the important and long-standing role of the International Court of Justice with regard to the peaceful settlement of disputes concerning the law of the sea;
+- 29. Notes with satisfaction the continued and significant contribution of the Tribunal to the settlement of disputes by peaceful means in accordance with Part XV of the Convention, and underlines the important role and authority of the Tribunal concerning the interpretation or application of the Convention and the Part XI Agreement; - 30.
+Equally pays tribute to the important and long-standing role of the International Court of Justice with regard to the peaceful settlement of disputes concerning the law of the sea; - 31.
+Notes that States Parties to an international agreement related to the purposes of the Convention may submit to, inter alia, the Tribunal or the

-31. Notes that States parties to an international agreement related to the purposes of the Convention may submit to, inter alia, the Tribunal or the International Court of Justice any dispute concerning the interpretation or application of that agreement submitted in accordance with that agreement, and notes also the possibility, provided for in the statutes of the Tribunal and the Court, to submit disputes to a chamber;
+International Court of Justice any dispute concerning the interpretation or application of that agreement submitted in accordance with that agreement, and notes also the possibility, provided for in the statutes of the Tribunal and the Court, to submit disputes to a chamber;